 - In the Assay List web part, click the assay design you created above: Microarray Test.

 - Click Import Data.
 You will now see the Microarray folder that you uploaded to your server.
 This folder contains MAGE-ML files.
+Double click to open it.

 - Place check marks next to the files test1_MAGEML.xml and test2_MAGEML.xml.